justinesmithies/sxmo-alarm/README.md

 sudo ./sxmo-alarm from the directory that you installed it.

+## Notes:

-Note: Running this script periodically will update sxmo from git.
+Running this script periodically will update sxmo from git.

 I've also supplied my .Xresources ( Gives the yellow / black theme ), picom.conf and modified conky.conf to work with the transparency.

+Also if you do use picom for transparency then it will severely impact the performance of the Megapixels camera to the point of unuseability.
+Not sure of a workaround as yet ?

 ## User Manual